fedora-infra/mbbox/docs/source/contributing.rst

 .. code-block:: bash

-   vagrant up mbbox_osdk #starts the vagrant VM, it could take a while vagrant ssh mbbox_osdk #connects you to the vagrant VM
+   vagrant up #starts the vagrant VM, it could take a while vagrant ssh #connects you to the vagrant VM

 In vagrant VM you can find project folder in `~/devel`.
 To run the tests do `cd ~/devel/mbox-operator` and follow `E2E Tests`_ section.

-If you encounter any issue with `vagrant up mbbox_osdk` command, do `vagrant destroy mbbox_osdk` to be sure that there isn't any leftover from previous run.
+If you encounter any issue with `vagrant up` command, do `vagrant destroy` to be sure that there isn't any leftover from previous run.